woeiru/lab/dot/ans/roles/system_preferences/tasks/shortcuts.md

     - { section: "org.kde.konsole.desktop", option: "_launch", value: "Meta+Return,none,Konsole" }
 ```

 This task updates the `kglobalshortcutsrc` file with global shortcut configurations.
 It uses the `ini_file` module to ensure idempotency and loops through multiple shortcut configurations.
-The new addition is the Konsole shortcut, which opens a new Konsole window when pressing Meta+Return.
+The Konsole shortcut is added as a separate section `org.kde.konsole.desktop` with the `_launch` option set to open Konsole when pressing Meta+Return.

+#### 2.3 Configure Custom Shortcuts

+(Content remains the same)

 (The rest of the document remains the same)